For local telephone numbers, our working hours and country currency

-Suggested flight (not included in the cost of the tour) Jet Airways flight 9W 121 departing London Heathrow at 20.40 hrs.
+Suggested flights (not included in the cost of the tour) British Airways BA 257 departing London Heathrow at 19.25 hrs.

 Transfer to the luxury Hyatt Regency Kathmandu city resort hotel situated outside the city centre near the Boudhanath Stupa.
 Afternoon city tour of Kathmandu including the famous UNESCO Pashupatinath Temple which is considered one of the most sacred temples of the Hindu faith, serving as the seat of the national deity, Lord Pashupatinath, and famous for its burning ghats.
 Also visit the great white stupa at Boudhanath, one of the world’s largest stupas and also the most important Tibetan Buddhist monument outside Tibet.
 Traditional six-course Nepali dinner at Dwarikas Hotel’s Krishnarpan restaurant.

-Day 1: Visit Swayambhunath, the ‘Monkey Temple’, the oldest shrine in the world established more than 2,500 years ago, situated on top of a high hill and commanding superb views of the valley below.
+Visit Swayambhunath, the ‘Monkey Temple’, the oldest shrine in the world established more than 2,500 years ago, situated on top of a high hill and commanding superb views of the valley below.
 The four sides of this ancient structure are painted with the compassionate eyes of Buddha.
-Continue to Durbar Square in Patan, city of arts and architecture, founded in 250 AD and also known as Lalitpur.
-It is renowned for its fine works in bronze, silver and copper.
+Rickshaw ride through Kathmandu including a stop at a local market.

-Lunch in the Café of Patan Museum which faces Durbar Square and is housed in a beautifully restored and renovated former Malla palace.
+Lunch at Kaiser Café in the Garden of Dreams.
 Afternoon at leisure with options to spend the afternoon in the shopping district of Thamel, soaking up the atmosphere, shopping or relaxing in bars; or further explore Kathmandu; or return to hotel to unwind by pool or enjoy the spa.
 Traditional Tibetan dinner at the home of long-term local resident Lisa Choegyal.

 Explore Bhaktapur, an ancient Newar town which is the third largest in the Kathmandu Valley and is listed as a UNESCO World Heritage Site due to its rich culture, temples, and wood, metal and stone artwork.
 Late afternoon tea and snack stop in Bhaktapur before returning to Kathmandu.
 Dinner under own arrangements.